janasefcikova/ai-playground/musiker/Instructions.md

 }
 ```

-In V0 of my case, it completely replaced the previous app and created only the user management app.
+In my case, v0 completely replaced the previous app and created only the user management app.

 ---